Dhole/rust-homework/hw02/README.md

 ### Submission

-Just like in homework 01, commit and push your work to the master branch of your Classroom for Github repository for this HW.
-Make sure it is visible on Github!
-This is your submission.
-(Work must be in the master branch at the due time.)
+Just like in homework 01, feel free to share the code with the teacher and ask questions in the matrix channel.
+We will have a short session to resolve doubts before the next lesson.

 `cargo test` should work to run all of the tests in your homework on stable Rust.
 Make sure you have written tests which cover every one of your functions.